Promoting employment through development cooperation

-In addition, the project draws up and refines conceptual approaches for employment promotion and formulates strategies that focus on a particular region.
-To this end, the project leverages expertise and research cooperation and evaluates the experience of German and international development cooperation.
+In addition, it draws up conceptual approaches for employment promotion and formulates strategies for the partner regions, particularly Africa, the Middle East and North Africa, and works constantly to hone them.
+To achieve this, the project leverages expertise and research partnerships in addition to the experience of German and international development cooperation.